‘He’s appreciated’ - Lille’s Galtier in awe of Camara display versus Dijon | Goal.com

 He marked his debut with a goal with just 16 minutes into the encounter, finding the net after receiving a pass from Jeremy Pied to beat Benin Republic international Saturnin Allagbe from close range.
 That effort proved to be the only goal of the keenly-contested encounter as the visiting side qualified for the next round.

-In his post-match assessment, Galtier is impressed with the performance of the young forward against David Linares’ team, while pointing out the qualities that makes him so special.
+In his post-match assessment, Galtier is impressed with the performance of the young forward against David Linares’ team, while pointing out the qualities that make him so special.

 “I found him very solid in his game, disciplined tactically.
 He scored a decisive goal, it's good for him, it's an extra step for a young boy who often works with us and hasn't played since March.